matt-thomas/base_vagrant/README.md

 # Local Springboard Development Environment

 This is a LAMP Virtual Machine with customizations for doing local development and testing with Springboard.
+Note that this does not work on Windows because we're using NFS shares in Vagrant.

 # Getting Started